+KOONJ: A koonj is a crane.
+In Punjabi poetry, the koonj cries in pain because it has strayed from its flock.
+The image is similar to one in Rumi’s poetry: the reed, that sings of separation, the soul that sighs for the One.
 Shabana Mir – a/k/a Koonj – has been blogging indefatigably since 2005.
 She started blogging and feverishly completing her dissertation in the summer of 2005.
-Now a Ph.D., a mother to Raihana, and an assistant professor, she is engaged in a struggle to become fully a part of academic life … and trying to come to terms with the reality of working motherhood and the compromise that is childcare.
+Now a Ph.D., a mother to Raihana, and an assistant professor, she is engaged in a struggle to become fully a part of academic life … and trying to come to terms with the realities of academia, immigrant life, and the compromise that is working motherhood.

-This blog connects Koonj to her roots and to her online community of friends, whose existence Koonj admits somewhat shamefacedly (since she still subscribes to the old-fashioned notion that one probably has ‘no life’ if one belongs to an ‘online community’).
+This blog connects Shabana to her roots and to her online community of friends, whose existence she admits somewhat shamefacedly (since she still subscribes to the old-fashioned notion that one probably has ‘no life’ if one belongs to an ‘online community’).
 It also affords her the opportunity to put a human face to the image of an Overeducated Feminist Sufi Muslim woman, amused and shocked that she is married, a parent, an immigrant in the US, and no longer in the 1980s and no longer in niqab.